Table of Contents

 4G Router

-A 4G router is required when no internet connection is available in the building.
-It enables communication between the devices and the online Climkit portal using an inexpensive 4G subscription.
+The 4G Router is necessary when no Internet connection is available in the building.
+It enables communication between devices and the Climkit online portal via a low-cost 4G subscription.

-The router is supplied with a DIN rail mount, its 24V DC power supply, a 3m remote antenna, and an activated multi-operator SIM card.
+The router is supplied with a DIN rail support and its 24V DC power supply, a 3m remote antenna, and an activated multi-operator SIM card.

 The device used is a Teltonika TRB140 (or equivalent).

-If the 4G signal is too weak or unavailable, order an antenna extension cable (5m or 10m) or relocate the router to an area with signal.
-Extending the antenna by more than 20m is not recommended.
+If the 4G signal is too weak or absent, order an antenna extension cable (5m or 10m) or move the router to an area with signal.
+It is not recommended to extend the antenna more than 20m.

-If necessary, an IP65 outdoor antenna is supplied for installation on the facade or in a dry well.
+If necessary, an IP65 outdoor antenna is provided for installation on the facade or in a light well.

 LAN Router

-If local internet connectivity is available from another router, it is recommended to create a subnet with a standard router to which all devices (Climkit Gateway, charging stations, etc.) are connected.
-This allows independence from the main router for configuration.
+In cases where a local Internet connection is available from another router, it is recommended to create a sub-network with a standard router to which all devices are connected (Climkit Gateway, charging stations etc.).
+This ensures independence from the main router for configuration.

-The device used is a Teltonika RUT301 with 4 LAN ports + 1 WAN port, supplied with a DIN rail mount and its 24V DC DIN power supply.
+The device used is a Teltonika RUT301 with 4 LAN ports + 1 WAN, delivered with a DIN rail support and its 24V DC DIN rail power supply.

 MBus-RS485 Converter

-The M-Bus/RS485 converter allows connecting M-Bus meters (typically for heat and water) to the Climkit Gateway.
+The M-Bus/RS485 converter allows the connection of M-Bus meters (generally thermal and water meters) to the Climkit Gateway.

 Two models are available depending on the number of meters to be connected:

-It is possible to connect multiple converters to the same Gateway to extend the system capacity.
+Multiple converters can be connected to the same Gateway to expand system capacity.

-Each converter is supplied with its 24V DC DIN rail power supply.
+Each converter is delivered with its 24V DC DIN rail power supply.

 RS485-Ethernet Converter (Modbus RTU to Modbus TCP)

-The RS485-Ethernet converter allows changing from an RS485 bus network to a TCP/IP network, enabling reading of Modbus RTU devices via Modbus TCP.
+The RS485-Ethernet converter allows moving from an RS485 bus network to a TCP/IP network, thereby reading Modbus RTU devices via Modbus TCP.

-The supplied model is a Protoss-PE11, delivered configured with its 24V DC DIN rail power supply.
+The model supplied is a Protoss-PE11, delivered configured and with its 24V DC DIN rail power supply.

-It can be used to read electricity meters directly via the 4G router (see Cloud Gateway diagram) or to connect electricity meters distributed across different electrical cabinets on the same site, all interconnected via a local IP network (see Microgrid diagram).
-In this case, only one Climkit Gateway is needed to read all site meters via Modbus TCP.
+It can be used to read electricity meters directly via the 4G Router (see Cloud Gateway diagram) or to connect electricity meters distributed across different electrical panels of the same site, all interconnected via a local IP network (see Microgrid diagram).
+In this case, a single Climkit Gateway is sufficient to read all the site's meters via Modbus TCP.

 3. Other connection options